 The Freemasons are probably the most famous of this ilk, and were the most prestigious and exclusive club, as you needed to invited to join by your similarly elite peers.
 It was not for the everyday hoi-poli.
-Your Governor of the Colony (If he wasn’t a Catholic), Bishop, Judge or Top Civil Servant was likely to be a mason.
+Your Governor of the Colony (so long as he wasn’t a Catholic), Bishop, Judge or Top Civil Servant were all likely to be masons.
 For a secret society, they loved owning prominent buildings in the very heart of town, dressing up for the funerals of their brethren, and denying that being a mason had any influence on their day jobs.

 But if you were not an elite, there were still mysterious and baroque organisations you could become a member of (if organised religion was too inclusive for your tastes).
 If you wanted to piss off the Catholics you could join the Loyal Order of Orangemen.
 If you hated people who drank alcohol, you could join the Good Templars, or the Rechabites (among others).
 Many publicans in the early days of Perth were foundation members of temperance societies.

 *The Good Templars were somewhat unique in that they allowed women into their ranks.
 This was an excellent strategy as it allowed their members to bask in the warm glow of the strong disapproval of other such institutions as the Catholic Church.

 Strictly boys only was the Weld club (for those who found the Freemasons too egalitarian).
 But if you were not a member of the ruling elite—only a humble mechanic or even a middling shop-keeper, then there were the friendly societies just for you.